RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ## WebAssembly support

-ShnooTalk has support for compiling to WASM modules that can be run in the browser or in node, but there is a limitation, you can't use the standard library, which means no `List`, `String` etc.
+ShnooTalk has support for compiling to WASM modules that can be run in a web browser or in Node.js, but there is a limitation, you can't use the standard library, which means no `List`, `String` etc.

-Here is a very simple example, let's create an add function and use it from node.js
+Here is a very simple example, let's create an add function and use it from Node.js

 _add.shtk_